-See Appendix 3 for the 'C. difficile: Quick reference guide'.
+See Appendix 1 for the 'C. difficile: Quick reference guide'.

-The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Care Home in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related resources and CQC registration requirements.
+The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Care Home in

 These resources are either free to download from the website or available at a minimal cost covering administration and printing: